HypeCheck

 Red Flags to Watch For

-• The bronchiectasis study used HMB as part of a multi-ingredient nutritional supplement combined with exercise rehab, making it impossible to isolate HMB's specific contribution
+• The clinical trial in bronchiectasis patients used HMB as part of a multi-ingredient nutritional supplement — it's impossible to isolate HMB's contribution alone.

 Research Sources